dartmouth-cs98/17f-plan-it-server/README.md

 User_recent -  returns a list of published trips in order of most recently viewed by a particular user.
 No param - returns a list of published trips in no particular order.

+Up to 20 trips are returned for each endpoint.

 Returns 400 and an error message if invalid parameters are used.

 ## Favorited trips